So you just love email, right?

-Yeah, but I also have A B and C on Friday, so I think that’s not going to work on Thursday.
-I need to get some projects done Thursday too and that was my only quiet window.
+Yeah, but I also have A, B, and C on Friday, so I think that will not work on Thursday.
+I need to get some projects done Thursday, too, and that was my only quiet window.
 Does he have any other time?

 No, he said Thursday at 10 is his only window.

 Oh, can we move my lunch meeting then?

 We could move it to next Monday.

 Great, then let’s make Thursday at ten work and move my lunch to Tuesday.

 That’s probably about 11 emails (for real, check your email chain and see how many back and forth and replies and reply-alls are in your inbox).

 It’s also about a 60-second conversation.
 Done.